-75 NGOs report that the DV questionnaire is primarily an administrative form required by the competent Ministry for statistics purposes, with mainly biographical information on the woman.
+Communications from local Moroccan NGOs to MRA and the Advocates, December 2014 - January 2015 NGOs report that the DV questionnaire is primarily an administrative form required by the competent Ministry for statistics purposes, with mainly biographical information on the woman.
 Sometimes it is a social worker who completes the questionnaire.